Fathead Cinnamon Rolls an easy Keto Breakfast Pastry

 Start rolling the dough from the widest side, roll tightly.
 When you reach the top, brush water or melted butter on the top of the dough to seal the roll.

-Cool the cinnamon rolls on a cooling rack while you prepare the cream cheese icing.
+Cool the cinnamon rolls on a cooling rack while preparing the cream cheese icing.

 The most common issues we encounter with fathead dough are:

-If you love a good keto pastry for breakfast or as a keto dessert, try some of the recipes below!
+If you love a good keto pastry for breakfast or as a keto dessert, try some of the keto breakfast recipes below!

 Made these keto cinnamon rolls with fathead?
 Share your feedback or questions below!